Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 ./<crkm-binary> sync <.csv input file>

 This operation triggers sync events to services that have associations (cloud resources that use the keys being migrated).
-This step ensures that migration can occur even for services that use HPCS keys indirectly.
-For example, ICD uses COS to store backups, and COS uses Key Protect.
+This step ensures that the migration can occur even for services that use HPCS keys indirectly.
+For example, ICD uses IBM Cloud Object Storage to store backups, and IBM Cloud Object Storage uses Key Protect.

-You must wait at least five minutes before checking the migration status.
-The migration is performed by HPCS-adopting services, which have up to four hours to respond to HPCS.
-For Event Streams, the migration might take up to one business day after the creation of a migration intent.
+Wait at least five minutes and check the migration status.
+The HPCS-adopting services do the migration, which has up to four hours to respond to HPCS.
+For Event Streams, the migration might take up to one business day after you create a migration intent.

 Checking migration status